JohnByrneJames/Interview_Revision/STAR.md

 **📌 T** : In the Academy I was given the task to change the front page of a web application.

 **👔 A** : To achieve this I set up a continous integration and delivery pipeline which was triggered every time I pushed code to my GitHub Repository.
 After about 20 seconds of me pushing the code the web page which was live on AWS has the new code deployed into it using the SSH protocol.
-Using the Kanban board and its agile initative I was able to create the CICD pipeline using the product backlog which allowed me to plan the development of the pipelines setup into weekly sprints.
+Using the Kanban board and its agile initative I was able to create the CICD pipeline using the product backlog which allowed me to plan the development of the pipelines setup into steps.

 **💡 R** : As a result the pipeline was created in a single day, and included every necessary step that was required.
-The guidance of develop was based on the requirements specified inside the kanban board, this allowed me to stay more on track with what was needed at each stage of development.
+The development was guided on the requirements specified inside the kanban board, this allowed me to stay more on track with what was needed at each stage of development.
 I was also able to design the pipeline in a way that was appropriate and satisfied the expectations of the tests which were run when it was being testing in the continous integration step.
 DevOps adds a seamless way to automate the software development process and Agile is a methodology to help track, structure and iterate the development that is happening whilst also thinking about what the customers need in the software.

 | **Features**                            | **DevOps**                                       | **Agile**                                                  |
 |-----------------------------------------|--------------------------------------------------|------------------------------------------------------------|